Welcome to the Chair of Comparative Politics of the University of Zurich.

 Our research is cross-national and empirical with a global focus: Europe (both Western and Central-Eastern Europe) and North America, and more generally OECD countries, the MENA countries and the large democracies world-wide (Brazil, India, Japan, South Africa, Turkey).
 We also have research projects that include Latin America, Asia and Africa.
 A distinctive aspect of our research activity is the long-term perspective that includes developments since the early-19th century.

 We analyze processes of state formation, nation-building and democratization.
 We conduct research on representation, electoral systems, electoral behaviour, political parties and ideologies, attitudes and national identities.
 Current projects have a focus on globalization, protest and technocracy.
-Among the doctoral dissertations that are written at the chair there are projects on the representation of migrants, party identification, populism in politics and communication, state formation and ethnic conflict in Africa, and clientelism in Latin America.
+Among the doctoral dissertations that are written at the chair there are projects on the representation of migrants, party identification, populism in politics and communication, voting rights for foreigners, state formation and ethnic conflict in Africa, and clientelism and direct democracy in Latin America.
 A number of research projects are funded by the Swiss National Science Foundation.
 We also have consultancy collaborations with international organizations such as the World Health Organization.

 We regularly present our research in the main conferences, aim at publishing it in leading international journals and collaborate worldwide.